tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/test-report.md

 **Expected Output:**
 The application should print an error message indicating invalid input and prompt the user again.

+**Test 4: TTS test**
+**Feature:** Text-to-speech ResultFragment / TTS functionality **Expected Output:**
+The application should initialize the TextToSpeech engine and give a success message back No crashes or errors should occur during TTS initialization or playback.

 Output:
 The system asks again and again until the input is valid or the user wants the exit the prototype.
 This is true for the text-recognition as well as the image_recognotion.
 If the input is